aws-ia/standards-terraform/content/standards/_index.en.md

 **Why Focus on Modules?**

 Publishing a Terraform module is the gold-standard for easing AWS customer on-boarding to new services.
 Modules allow for flexible but opinionated deployments that follow AWS best practices and enforce proper security.
+For questions, please contact AWS I&A: <aws-ia-eng@amazon.com>

 ## Table of Contents